An abscess in the mouth is not the most pleasant thing to experience.

 Whether the discomfort continues or subsides, it is worthwhile getting it checked out by a dentist at the earliest opportunity to be sure.

-There are too ‘chronic abscesses’ that can be virtually painless and take much more time to develop.
+There are also ‘chronic abscesses’ that can be virtually painless and take much more time to develop.
 You may not even know that it is present.
+In these cases the pressure built up by the infection is relieved by the pus being able to drain.
+An example of this is a periapical abscess (at the end of the root of the tooth) that bursts, and may come and go.

 Dentists are trained to look for signs of such and regular dental checkups will assist in diagnosing any potential for a chronic abscesses to form.